Solar Lighting Guide

 This guide outlines the key benefits of solar lighting and walks through five system components that must be specified correctly from the start:

-- Solar panel — Captures sunlight and converts it to electrical energy
+- Solar panel — captures sunlight and converts it to electrical energy

-- Rechargeable battery — Stores energy for nighttime operation
+- Rechargeable battery — stores energy for nighttime operation

-- Charge controller — Regulates charging and protects battery health
+- Charge controller — regulates charging and protects battery health

-- Output controls & smart programming — Adjusts output to ensure light availability when needed
+- Output controls & smart programming — adjusts output to ensure light availability when needed

-- LED fixture — Provides efficient, targeted illumination
+- LED fixture — provides efficient, targeted illumination

 No Electrical Infrastructure Required

 Solar lighting eliminates trenching, conduit, wire runs, and electrical connections.
-This dramatically reduces installation time and cost—especially for parking lot perimeters, pathways, campuses, remote locations, and areas far from existing power sources.
+This dramatically reduces installation time and cost — especially for parking lot perimeters, pathways, campuses, remote locations, and areas far from existing power sources.

 Zero Operating Costs